paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-025-personnel-general-provisions.md

 (4) **Travel and transportation allowance.—**

-  (A) *In general.—* — Subject to subparagraph (B), a member who participates in a program is entitled, while participating in the program, to the travel and transportation allowances authorized by [section 474 of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section474&num=0&edition=prelim) for—
+  (A) *In general.—* — Subject to subparagraph (B), a member who participates in a program is entitled, while participating in the program, to the travel and transportation allowances authorized by section 474 11 See References in Text note below. of title 37 for—

     (i) travel performed from the residence of the member, at the time of release from active duty to participate in the program, to the location in the United States designated by the member as the member’s residence during the period of participation in the program; and